Nigerian fintech Okra raises $3.5M backed by Accenture Ventures and Susa Ventures – TechCrunch

 “We are building an open finance infrastructure that enables developers and businesses to offer digital-first experiences and financial products,” she said.
 “We’re at a point where businesses are realizing that digital transformation is one of the most conversation happening in most boardrooms.
 So for us, we’re essentially just making tools and services needed to achieve digital transformation at scale with our APIs.”

 Positioning the company in such a way might be the reason for its immense growth in over a year.
-The company says it has recorded over 150,000 live API calls noticing an average month-on-month API call growth of 281%.
+The company says it has recorded an average month-on-month API call growth of 281%.
 Okra has also analyzed more than 20 million transactions; last month, it analyzed 27.5% of this figure at over 5.5 million transaction lines.
 For a bit of context, Plaid has analyzed more than 10 billion transactions in its eight years of existence.

 “I think it’s a good indicator that we’re on the right trajectory in terms of traction,” COO Peterside added.